ulule/go/README.md

 ## Tests

+Don't rely on managers to create your fixtures.

 Keep your tests in the same package of your logic make them independants, fast and avoid a complex logic.

 Keep functional and unit tests separate: you don't need to test a behavior from the HTTP handler.

-Prefer writing multiple small tests than an unique integration test which will be slower.
+Prefer writing multiple small tests than an unique integration test which will be slower:

+* test your payloads separately
+* test your managers using payloads not with an entire http request

 Don't mock too much, avoid mocking the main datastore or your application will fail badly.

 Use map for multiple checks within the same test.

+TODO(tleroux): add an example

 ## Vendor